scottbw/analytics-udd/udd/student.md

 Any

 ### Format
-String(255)
+String (255)

 ### Notes
-This is usually imported from the Institution's SRS.
+This is usually imported from the institution's SRS.

 ## PHOTO_URL
 ### Description
-URL link provided to a latest/ recent photo of student
+URL link provided to a latest/recent photo of the student

 ### Purpose
 For display purposes.
 Used by Student Success Planner